toucansites/website/contents/docs/[03]content-management/[06]block-directives/index.md

         Defines custom parameters for the block directive.

         - **label** - The parameter label.
-        - **default** - The default value if the parameter is not provided.
+        - **defaultValue** - The default value if the parameter is not provided.
     }
 }